 Hamilton is also a great place to catch national and international sporting events for some of New Zealand’s most beloved sports, including rugby, cricket, and others.
 Sports science majors or those missing your athletic teams back home will enjoy catching one of these events with classmates.

-Christchurch is the largest city in the South Island, and its unique layout includes the Avon River, which flows directly through the city.
-Geographically, Christchurch is relatively flat, meaning you can bike around fairly easily – whether you’re going sightseeing or to and from classes.
+Christchurch is the largest city on the South Island, and its unique layout includes the Avon River, which flows directly through the town.
+Geographically, Christchurch is relatively flat, meaning you can bike around fairly easily -- whether you’re going sightseeing or to and from classes.

 Nelson is proudly known as one of the sunniest cities in New Zealand, typically offering more than 2,500 sunshine hours each year.
 There’s no doubt the sun’s frequent presence certainly does wonders for Nelson’s sundry geography, which ranges from bright beaches to forests to mountains.

-Known unofficially as the “Edinburgh of New Zealand”, Dunedin draws much of its appearance and culture from its Scottish-infused heritage.
-This is because, in the 1800s, the Free Church of Scotland was established in Dunedin.
-This establishment was followed by many Scottish people emigrating to the area.
+Known unofficially as the “Edinburgh of New Zealand,” Dunedin draws much of its appearance and culture from its Scottish-infused heritage.
+In the 1800s, the Free Church of Scotland was established in Dunedin, followed by many Scottish people emigrating to the area.

 Now, Dunedin is a hot-spot among wildlife students and fans, as it is where many majestic animal species, such as albatross, sea lions, and the extremely rare yellow-eyed penguins, call home.
 If you’re interested in seeing these animals up-close, you might get to work with them as part of study abroad programs that focus on veterinary science, biology, or zoology.
 If you're not in one of those programs, there are many reasonably priced guided tours available!